hoothin/PagetualGuide/docs/en/useage.md

-# User's guidance
+# User manual
 ## 1 Getting started
 Visit [Google](https://www.google.com/search?q=pagetual) and scroll down, the next page will be stitched automatically.

 ## 2 Page divider
 When turning pages, there will be space bars between the pages.
-The Tai Chi icon on the left of the space bar is the button to return to the top of the page, and icon on the right is to go to the end of the page.
-The word "Page" in the middle is the link of the next page
+The Tai Chi icon on the left of the space bar is to return to the top of the page, and icon on the right is to go to the end of the page.
+The word "Page" in the middle is the link of the next page.
+### 2.1 Hide Page divider
+Change `Opacity` to `0` on the config page to hide Page divider
+### 2.2 Custom page number
+If there is a `pageNum` set in current rule.
+You can click the number after `Page` to input a page number for jumping to that page.
+### 2.3 Stop pager
+Click page divider bar can stop paging.

 ## 3 Command menu
 Click on the Tampermonkey icon and you will see three options under "Pagetual".